E-roro/E-roro/README.md

 </a>

 ### About Me
 I am a Jr. Software Engineer at [iTEAM Consulting](https://iteamnm.com) in Albuquerque, New Mexico, USA.
-Indie Digital (Game, Animation, Website, Video) developer, and aspiring to create new things and new outlooks (Began skills since May 2016).
+Indie (Game, Animation, Website, Video) developer, and aspiring to create new things and new outlooks (Began skills since May 2016).